 Kaleb Brooks joined the firm as an associate in 2017.
-Kaleb’s practice is focused on complex commercial litigation in fields including environmental cost recovery, environmental torts, construction defect, and products liability.
+Kaleb’s practice is focused on complex litigation in fields including environmental cost recovery, environmental torts, construction defect, condemnation and eminent domain, and products liability.
 Kaleb has litigated extensively in New Mexico state courts, the United States District Court for the District of New Mexico, and the United States Supreme Court sitting in its original jurisdiction.
 Kaleb is also active in the firm’s transactional practice, with a concentration on commercial lending, secured credit, and real estate.
 Kaleb maintains an active pro bono practice through the Santa Fe Homeless Legal Clinic.

 Kaleb graduated summa cum laude from the Indiana University Maurer School of Law where he attained admission to the Order of the Coif and Foster Inn chapter of Phi Delta Phi.
 During law school, his course of study and scholarship specialized in labor and employment law, and he served on the board of editors for the Indiana Law Journal.
 Prior to law school, Kaleb coached debate, taught communication courses, and researched rhetoric and argumentation at the University of Denver.
 He completed his undergraduate education at Regis University.

 - State of Texas v.
 State of New Mexico and State of Colorado, Original Action #141 in the United States Supreme Court (defense of the State of New Mexico in interstate Rio Grande Compact dispute; ongoing)

 - In re: Gold King Mine Release in San Juan County, Colorado, on August 5, 2015, Case No. 1:18-md-02824-WJ in the United States District Court for the District of New Mexico (CERCLA cost recovery and tort damages relating to the 2015 Gold King Mine spill in Southwestern Colorado; ongoing)